Home Page

 Any of the above will provide advice on how to take the issue forward and will ensure that the relevant key contact is notified that a whistleblowing concern exists.

-If the concern is connected with a direct line manager/supervisor then, if appropriate, the Directorate’s HR Manager will provide confidential advice as to whom the concern should be directed.
-Alternatively, the Internal Audit Manager or the Head of Legal Services as the Council's Monitoring Officer should be contacted directly.
+If the concern is connected with a direct line manager/supervisor then, if appropriate, the Directorate's HR Manager will provide confidential advice as to whom the concern should be directed.
+Alternatively, the Internal Audit Manager or the Council's Monitoring Officer should be contacted directly.

-4.2 Whilst an individual can raise concerns verbally, it is often better to put them in writing, but any method of communication is acceptable.
+4.2 Whilst individuals can raise concerns verbally, it is often better to put them in writing[1], but any method of communication is acceptable.
 The information needed is the background and history of the concern giving names, dates and places where possible, and the reason for the particular concern.
-To allow the points raised to be clarified, individuals will need to provide details of how they can be contacted.
+To allow any points raised to be clarified, individuals will need to provide details of how they can be contacted.

 4.3 The earlier concerns are raised; the easier it will be to take action.